 Self righteousness >> Justifying yourself – Paul warns the Galatians that if anyone

-assumes justification through the law by becoming circumcised, then Christ
+assumes justification by law, then Christ

-return to Jesus Christ.
+in the law, unless he wants to drop his self-righteousness and return to Christ.
 Paul says, “You have been severed from Christ, you

 who seek to be justified by law.”
 Those who seek the sign of circumcision

-are severing themselves from Christ and have fallen from grace.
+have severed themselves from Christ and have fallen from grace.
 Seeking

 justification through the grace of God and through the law of God are